nuxeo/nuxeo-flavors/README.md

 A flavor is a group of 4 files: background, borders, colors and fonts, corresponding the CSS properties.

+## Available Sets of flavors

+Each directory contains a set of several flavors.

+### Unicolor

+Dark header and footer, and one main color for the content.
+Blue, Brown, Gray, Green, Manis, Orange, Pink, Purple, Red, Turquoise and Yellow.

 ## About Nuxeo